The CPE Bylaws have been revised and approved by the CPE Membership. The Bylaws can be downloaded here: CPE_Bylaws_Revised_November_17_2020.pdf

 CPE shall, to the fullest extent now or hereafter required or permitted by law, indemnify any person made, or threatened to be made, a party to any action or proceeding by reason of the fact that he or she, his/her testator or intestate was a member, associate, Board member, officer or other agent of CPE, or of any other organization served by him or her in any capacity at the request of CPE, against judgments, fines, amounts paid in settlement and reasonable expenses.
 The Board may obtain liability insurance to provide coverage for this obligation.

 ARTICLE XI: BOOKS AND RECORDS

-Correct and complete records of the activities and transactions of CPE shall be kept at the office of CPE.
+CPE shall keep and maintain correct and complete records of the activities and transactions of CPE.
 These include but are not limited to a copy of the Certificate of Incorporation, a copy of these Bylaws, all minutes of the Board and the annual financial reports required by Article VII, Section 5.c - d of the Bylaws.
 All such documents shall be available for inspection by any active member during normal business hours.

 ARTICLE XII: DISSOLUTION

 CPE shall use its funds only to accomplish the purposes and objectives specified in these bylaws and no funds shall inure or be distributed to members of CPE, including its officers or other agents.
 On dissolution of CPE, any funds or other assets remaining shall be distributed to another tax-exempt organization with an educational, scientific, or philanthropic purpose.